PdxCodeGuild/class_eagle/4 JavaScript/labs/05 Pokedex.md

 ## Part 4: Create a Vue App

 Create a second view `index` that renders a template containing a Vue app (don't forget to change the delimiters on the Vue app so it doesn't conflict with the template rendering syntax).
 Use Axios to send a request to the `pokemon` view and display a list of pokemon on the page with their images.
+In your Vue app, you'll need to [switch the delimiters](https://stackoverflow.com/questions/48125577/how-to-change-delimiters-in-vue-js) so they don't conflict with the Django template rendering syntax.

 ## Part 5: Add Search